aleksati/hardanger-fiddle-performance-analysis/README.md

 This is an extension of the first tool.

-1. We import a specific text file listing all the repeating harmonic patterns of the performance.
+* We import a specific text file listing all the repeating harmonic patterns of the performance.
 The list is added to the track JSON.

-2.By selecting a bar/measure range, for instance from bar 1 to bar 3, the program will see if your selection corresponds to any of the harmonic patterns.
+* By selecting a bar/measure range, for instance from bar 1 to bar 3, the program will see if your selection corresponds to any of the harmonic patterns.
 If it finds matches it colors ALL instances of the pattern in the performance.

-3. The main feature of this tool is its capability of plotting the timing patterns (in this case the **beat duration ratios**) of all the found patternm instances in a custom plot (built in jsui).
+* The main feature of this tool is its capability of plotting the timing patterns (in this case the **beat duration ratios**) of all the found patternm instances in a custom plot (built in jsui).
 We can then investigate how the timing of the repeating patterns evolve over the course of the performance.
 We can of course also export the plotted data in a smaller, more concise JSON format.

 ### Some notes
 * The plotted info (beat duration ratios of the motifs) does not consider the motif duration as reference.
 Rather, the beat durations are calculated with respect to their associated bar, as brefly mentioned.